 Jony Ive is the Chief Design Officer at Apple and has basically designed everything from your laptop to the phone in your pocket so when he stepped forward to design the Claridge’s tree presumably there was only one stipulation: make sure the battery doesn’t randomly die at around 4pm.

-A collaboration between Ive and Marc Newson, along with set designer Michael Howells, they created more than just a tree (in fact ‘tree’ wasn’t even on the roll call), but an immersive experience.
+A collaboration between Ive and Marc Newson, along with set designer Michael Howells, they created more than just a tree, but an immersive experience.

 Their series of 12-foot high light boxes, along with cast models of Scots pine was innovative and incredibly pretty.